Manufacturer: LG Electronics

 MSRP: $399.99

-Firstly, let’s talk about what the advantage of UWD monitors give you.
-For one, you get a much wider view of everything which is great for pretty much everyday use to gaming.
-The downside is that most videos do not have a 21:9 ratio so you get black borders.
+Firstly, let’s talk about the advantages that UWD monitors give you.
+For one, you get a much wider view of everything, which is great for pretty much everyday use in gaming.
+The downside is that most videos do not have a 21:9 ratio, so you get black borders.
 I recommend having a secondary 16:9 monitor running right next to it.
-An advantage is PIP so you can split your screen into two and eliminate the second monitor altogether.
+An advantage is PIP, so you can split your screen into two and eliminate the second monitor altogether.
 This is best for monitors over 27″.
-In gaming, you will notice more around you as the FOV is pushed back from 70 to around 100-105.
-The higher resolution means a sharper and clearer image, but the disadvantage is you need powerful hardware to render at this resolution.
-While the UM68 is 2560×1080 it is double the resolution horizontally thus still needing a powerful GPU.
+In gaming, you will notice more around you as the FOV is pushed back from 70 to around 100–105.
+The higher resolution means a sharper and clearer image, but the disadvantage is that you need powerful hardware to render at this resolution.
+While the UM68 is 2560×1080, it has double the resolution horizontally, thus still needing a powerful GPU.

-I highly recommend connecting this display with the display port as the picture will be much better.
+I highly recommend connecting this display to the display port, as the picture will be much better.
 DP is the future of higher-resolution displays and has a much faster transfer rate than HDMI.
 Once I set up the monitor by attaching the stand, I turned it on and noticed it had a buzzer.
-Yes, this monitor makes a chime when you turn it on and off which is nice or annoying depending on the person.
+Yes, this monitor makes a chime when you turn it on and off, which is nice or annoying depending on the person.
 The first thing you need to do is go into the settings menu and decide what setting you want.
-I preferred custom game mode with sharpness at 50% and everything else at default.
+I preferred the custom game mode with sharpness at 50% and everything else at default.
 LG monitors tend to have fantastic default settings that don’t need much tweaking.
 Make sure you turn on FreeSync and set the response rate too high.
-That’s all I needed to do and everything looks fantastically sharp and brilliant.
-The monitor itself isn’t the thinnest out there and is quite thick, but it has a matte screen to anti-glare and still looks sleek and sharp.
+That’s all I needed to do, and everything looks fantastically sharp and brilliant.
+The monitor itself isn’t the thinnest out there and is quite thick, but it has a matte screen that is anti-glare and still looks sleek and sharp.

 This is the nicest monitor I have ever seen or owned.
-I have it next to my older 32″ LG 1080p monitor and I realize that there’s some blurriness to that monitor and it’s not as crisp, not saying it’s a bad monitor, but it shows how amazing these UWD monitors can look.
-In games and movies the colors just pop and are so vibrant and alive that it’s something I can’t really explain.
-With 75Hz you get more than 60FPS in games if your rig and do it and it’s a nice touch.
-It also allows for you to dip a bit in FPS and stay close to your target 60FPS goal if you don’t have a powerful enough rig.
-However, the downside is that some games don’t support ultra widescreen and you’re stuck with a 4:3 game.
-The only solution is a program called Flawless Widescreen that will patch certain games to fit your monitor and that includes FOV fixes as well.
-Two games I have already played that don’t support UWD is Skyrim and Mortal Kombat X. Thankfully Flawless fixed UI, FOV, and menu issues in both games without any crashes or errors.
+I have it next to my older 32″ LG 1080p monitor, and I realize that there’s some blurriness to that monitor, and it’s not as crisp.
+Not saying it’s a bad monitor, but it shows how amazing these UWD monitors can look.
+In games and movies, the colors just pop and are so vibrant and alive that it’s something I can’t really explain.
+With 75Hz, you get more than 60FPS in games if your rig does it, and it’s a nice touch.
+It also allows you to dip a bit in FPS and stay close to your target 60FPS goal if you don’t have a powerful enough rig.
+However, the downside is that some games don’t support ultra-widescreen, and you’re stuck with a 4:3 game.
+The only solution is a program called Flawless Widescreen that will patch certain games to fit your monitor, and that includes FOV fixes as well.
+Two games I have already played that don’t support UWD are Skyrim and Mortal Kombat X. Thankfully, Flawless fixed UI, FOV, and menu issues in both games without any crashes or errors.